iyer-karthik/Insight-project/README.md

 - Geographical location also matters.
 To get a more accurate prediction, it is worth spending time adding state-wide forecasts in to the models.
 - Cox proportional hazard model assumes time independent co-variates.
 More advanced models with time dependent co-variates could be considered.
 - Walk forward analysis should be used to stress test the strategy.
+- There is some signal in the way borrowers describe loans.
+This makes me wonder if lending club platforms could use social media profiles to build a better borrower risk profile.